 Section 8 of the Animal Welfare Act 2006 creates a number of offences relating to dog fighting.
 It is unlawful to cause a dog fight, to be involved in the organisation of a dog fight or to make or accept a bet on a dog fight.
 It is also unlawful to keep or train a dog to become dangerously out of control and to possess any equipment designed for use in a dog fight.
-The maximum penalty is 6 months imprisonment and/or a £5,000 fine.
+The maximum penalty is 6 months imprisonment and/or an unlimited fine.
 The court can, and usually do, deprive a defendant of the dog and disqualify them from keeping dogs in future.

 Under the Animal Welfare Act 2006 all domesticated animals have the following 5 needs: